aaradhanasaxena/RGB-to-Hexadecimal-Conversion/README.md

 🎨 RGB-to-Hexadecimal Conversion
 A lightweight JavaScript utility that converts RGB color strings (e.g., rgb(255, 255, 255)) into their hexadecimal equivalents (#ffffff).
-This project demonstrates string parsing, number conversion, and modular logic—ideal for showcasing clean, readable code and front-end fundamentals.
+This challenge showcases string parsing, number conversion, and modular logic—ideal for showcasing clean, readable code and front-end fundamentals.

 ✨ Features
 ✅ Extracts RGB values using regular expressions